 Along with this, mirror coating and anti-reflective coating can add protection for your eyes.
 Essentially, both of these tools are applied to your sunglass lenses and reflect light away from your eyes.
 Because UV rays can be so powerful, this reflecting property goes a long way in protecting your eyes from those serious eye conditions that we discussed.

-As you can see, sunglass lenses can be your best defense against long-term UV light damage.
+As you can see, sunglass lenses can be your best defence against long-term UV light damage.
 But that’s not all they can do.
 Sunglasses can protect your eyes when you are traveling at high speeds.
 Specifically, they can help you see the road clearly when you are driving or riding a bicycle.
-This is because sunglasses have anti-reflective coating and polarized lenses, which can help you reduce glare and see the road more clearly.
+This is because sunglasses have anti-reflective coating and polarised lenses, which can help you reduce glare and see the road more clearly.

 Ultimately, when searching for sunglasses, you will want to look at the science.
 Purchase sunglasses that offer 100% UV protection.
 Also, don’t forget to purchase sunglasses that sit comfortably close to your eyes.
 The last thing you want is to continuously adjust your sunglasses throughout your day.

 Sunglasses are an extremely effective way to protect your eyes as you live your life.
 Whether you live in an extremely sunny area or not-so-sunny area, sunglasses can be a trusted tool to protect your short-term and long-term health.